TobiasVanDyk/RaspberryPi-GPIO-Audio/README.md

 **Alternative install using the Seeed Voicecard Drivers**

 To [**install**](https://github.com/HinTak/seeed-voicecard) first uninstall the waveshare WM8960 driver and reboot then delete the old WM8960-Audio-HAT folder.
+(It is better to remove power from the Raspberry Pi and HAT completely before installing these drivers.)

 ```
 git clone https://github.com/HinTak/seeed-voicecard